ParsaJR/ParsaJR/README.md

  # 👋 What's up?

-here i play around with codes
+here i play around with some codes